How to understand that it’s time to update your brand and what exactly needs to be changed

 • new trends and technologies have emerged, which the company must take into account according to its positioning,

-• competitors have appeared, from which we need to be apart,
+• competitors have appeared, from which the company needs to be apart,

-• new market conditions have arisen to which we need to adapt.
+• new market conditions have arisen to which the company needs to adapt.

 Airbnb has rebranded to strengthen its position in the international market and appeal to different cultures and nationalities